OyotOnyenwe/vanityclans/README.md

 /vc members \<clan name>
 - Shows all members of \<clan name> and will highlight the leader

+/vc list
+- Shows all clans and their members, highlights the leader of each

 /vc kick \<member name>
 - Kicks \<member> from the clan
 - Only available to leader